williamcioffi/egsocial/docs/readme.md

 }
 ```

 We can take a peak with `naxlook` to see if this has generated the desired effect.
-Let's just look at the first 10.
+Let's just look at the first 10 individuals.

 ```r